mkonicki/apop/system-designs/modular-monolith/description.md

 - Team size < 10 people
 - Similar technology competences in the team
 - Average engineer professional experience lower than 5 years
-- Estimated number of actions per day < 1m
+- Estimated number of actions per day < 1 milion

 ## Pros & Cons
 ### Pros
 - Low infrastructure costs
 - Only to maintain one service
 - Easily to make a cutoffs within boundaries without an impact on bigger scope of the project
-- Boundaries can be easily separated with
+- Boundaries can be easily separated in application

 ### Cons
 - Codebase grows logarithmically
 - Strongly tightened references

 ## Example usages
-For a new systems which are not highly
+For a new systems which are not highly used and needs to be adjusted to business needs with every sprint.

 ![image](./Example%20usage.png)